ajaishankar/pukka/README.md

 pukka favors simplicity over type purity.

-That is, no lazy recursive types, intersection types, pick, merge, input vs output schemas, pipes etc.
+That is, no lazy recursive types, intersection types, pick, merge, input vs output schemas, pipes, preprocess, transform etc.

 If all you want to do is validate forms and api payloads in a natural, typesafe way, do give pukka a try.

-I am sure you'll love it - it is a lot of goodness packed in a tiny extensible codebase!
+I am sure you'll love it - it's a lot of goodness packed in a tiny extensible codebase!